It is thought to have origins in ancient Egypt and Ethiopia, and grows as an annual in all USDA Hardiness Zones.

 Heirloom ‘Burgundy’ seeds are available from Eden Brothers.

-Want more options?, check out our Guide to the Best 13 Varieties of Okra.
+Want more options?
+Check out our Guide to the Best 13 Varieties of Okra.

 You want to harvest your okra when it’s around three inches long which is the optimal size for most cultivars before they start getting woody.
 If they are too tough and stringy at that length, you can start harvesting them two inches.

 If you pick ever other day and keep on top of them, your pods should keep blooming and produce tasty pods all summer long.
+And if you have planted open pollination varieties, remember allow a few to grow to maturity to save their seeds for next year’s planting.

 Okra Quick Reference Growing Chart